-valuate the post-release survival of silky sharks captured by longline fishing vessels in the equ vessels in the equatorial EPO, using best handling practices THEME: Ecological impacts of fisheries: assessment and mitigation GOAL: M. Mitigat GOAL: M. Mitigating ecological impacts TARGET: M.2.
-Dev velop best practices for release of bycatch species EXECUTION : Biolo ogy and Ecosystem Program Objectives Estimate the post-release survival of silky sharks captured by longline vessels in the equatorial EPO, using archival tags Background Apparent severe decline in the population of silky sharks in the EPO, based on trends in standardized catch-per-unit-of-effort indices Domestic longline fleets from Latin America conduct multi-species fisheries including retaining silky sharks Relevance for Resolution C-16-06 on conservation measures for silky sharks stipulates to improve management handling practices for live sharks to maximize post-release survival Duration 2016-2018 Work plan and • 2016-2017: 40 total silky sharks were tagged and released with satellite tags, status and the resulting data have been analyzed to estimate a post-release survival rate, , and evaluate movements, dispersion, and potential entanglement in FADs • 2017: A final report for this project was submitted to the EU (funding source) • 2018: A manuscript is in progress and will be submitted to a scientific journal External INCOPESCA, Costa Rica; WWF, Ecuador; University of Hawaii collaborators Deliverables Silky shark post-release survival rate following capture by longline vessels, using best handling practices Presentation of preliminary results at SAC-08 Manuscript for publication in a peer-reviewed scientific journal
+DDOJECT MA 2 F and the second release are in the faither should result and by Leveline Cabine.
+PROJECT M.2.a: Evaluate the post-release survival of silky sharks captured by longline fishing vessels in the equatorial EPO, using best handling practices THEME: Ecological impacts of fisheries: assessment and mitigation GOAL: M. Mitigating ecological impacts TARGET: M.2.
+Develop best practices for release of bycatch species gy and Ecosystem Program Objectives Estimate the post-release survival of silky sharks captured by longline vessels in the equatorial EPO, using archival tags Background Apparent severe decline in the population of silky sharks in the EPO, based on trends in standardized catch-per-unit-of-effort indices Domestic longline fleets from Latin America conduct multi-species fisheries including retaining silky sharks Relevance for Resolution C-16-06 on conservation measures for silky sharks stipulates to improve management handling practices for live sharks to maximize post-release survival Duration 2016-2018 Work plan and • 2016-2017: 40 total silky sharks were tagged and released with satellite tags, status and the resulting data have been analyzed to estimate a post-release survival rate, , and evaluate movements, dispersion, and potential entanglement in FADs • 2017: A final report for this project was submitted to the EU (funding source) • 2018: A manuscript is in progress and will be submitted to a scientific journal External INCOPESCA, Costa Rica; WWF, Ecuador; University of Hawaii collaborators Deliverables Silky shark post-release survival rate following capture by longline vessels, using best handling practices Presentation of preliminary results at SAC-08 Manuscript for publication in a peer-reviewed scientific journal